wudejian789/Attention-Seq2Seq-Chatbot-by-Pytorch1.0.1/README.md

 It will return the answer like "反正不是苹果".
 Also you can show the probabilities of the beamwidth answers by ***showInfo=True***.
 # 5. Other function
-For other functions, please dig for yourselves.
+For other functions such as data enhance, pretrained word vector, etc, please dig for yourselves.